uriah65/Visual-Studio-ASP.NET-Core-with-React-Redux-TypeScript/README.md

 8. ASP Core
 8. Bower,npm, Gulp

-For clarity, this project has been created with '**Empty** ASP.NET Core Template', however, same code can be used in full 'Web API' or 'Web Application' ASP.NET Core Templates.
+For clarity, this project has been created with 'Empty' ASP.NET Core Template, however, same code can be used in full 'Web API' or 'Web Application' Templates.
+All code is located in single app.tsx file, to show module linkage app-store.ts file has a single simple export that is used in app.jsx.

-This example uses just single TypeScript module app.tsx.
-One can easily add another module say, app-store.ts, which will be automatically linked by RequireJs, when references (import-ed) in app.tsx.

 **To run:** open solution in Visual Studio 2017 RC, and make sure npm, Bower and Gulp fire correctly:
   - npm - right click 'package.json' and Restore Packages, - they should show under Dependencies/npm, - may take a minute;